Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Acknowledgments

 \section{Acknowledgments}

 \textbf{R.~Muslim} was supported by the YST Program of the Asia Pacific Center for Theoretical Physics (APCTP), funded by the Science and Technology Promotion Fund and Lottery Fund of the Korean Government, and by the Management Talent Program of the National Research and Innovation Agency of Indonesia (BRIN). \textbf{J.-M.~Park} acknowledges support from an appointment to the JRG Program at APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government.
 This work was also supported by the Korean Local Governments---Gyeongsangbuk-do Province and Pohang City.
-This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (Grant No.~RS-2025-00557038).
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (Grant No.~RS-2025-00557038). \textbf{R.~Anugraha~NQZ} acknowledges financial support from the Directorate of Research and Community Service, Ministry of Higher Education, Science, and Technology, through the Regular Fundamental Research Scheme under Contract Number 1262/UN1/DITLIT/Dit-Lit/PT.01.03/2026.